 A Payment Bank offers various benefits to its account holders other than the cashback and discount offers.

-The basic characteristics of a Payment Bank in India are as follows:
+The basic characteristics of a payment bank license in India are as follows-

-A payment bank is eligible to accept deposit up to Rs 1 lakh.
+A payment bank with a payment bank license is eligible to accept deposits up to Rs 2 lakh.
 All the customers need to comply with the specified limit, and nobody is allowed to exceed the said limit at any point in time.
 Further, it shall be noted that an individual can opt to deposit an amount, either completely or partially.

 The Reserve Bank of India has stated that the limit to protect and safeguard customer’s interest and in regards to the relatively new nature of such banks.

-Another peculiar characteristics of the payments bank it that it provides the facility of both physical and virtual debit cards.
-Further, the debit cards render an edge to the customers to utilise all ATMs (Automated Teller Machines) in both the domestic boundaries and in abroad.
-The facility of virtual debit cards does not demand any kind of extra charges on the cash withdrawal.
+Another peculiar characteristic of the payment bank having a payment bank license is that it provides the facility of both physical and virtual debit cards.
+Further, the debit cards render an edge to the customers to utilise all ATMs (Automated Teller Machines) in both the domestic boundaries and abroad.
+The facility of virtual debit cards does not demand any kind of extra charges on cash withdrawals.
 Moreover, the physical debit cards are supplemented by an annual fee only.

 Unlike the old and traditional banks, the concept of payment banks streamlines the procedure of making and receiving money through digital platforms.
 Also, it duly facilitates online fund transfer services, such as NIFT, IMPS and many more to the customers.

 Irrespective of where one resides or situate, he/ she can easily have the access of services to payment banks, as the same runs digitally.
-A payment bank eliminates the requirement of visiting a physical bank for the purpose of depositing or withdrawing cash.
+A payment bank with a payment bank license eliminates the requirement of visiting a physical bank for the purpose of depositing or withdrawing cash.

 Further, it shall be noted that anybody can start his/ her payments bank business online, that, too, without having any physical outlet.
 The only thing required is the Payment Bank License.